Die by the Sword: Development

 Project lead Peter Akemann cited The Bilestoad as a major inspiration for Die by the Sword.
 Instead of motion capture, the dominant animation technique of the time, Die by the Sword's animations were built with a physics engine that Akemann created over five years of post-graduate and doctoral work.
 This approach eliminated the need to use pre-recorded animations, thus enabling the player's free-form control over the character's sword swings.

 Reception

+The game received mildly favorable reviews, while Limb from Limb received mixed reviews.
+Next Generation said that the game "should not be missed by anyone seeking immaculately done fantasy action.
+Recommended."

-Die by the Sword was a commercial failure, with sales of 28,603 copies in the United States by April 1999.
-Interplay's Alan Pavlish attributed the failure to the game's control scheme and "a dark period when it slipped nine months ... [and] lost momentum."
+The game was a commercial failure, with sales of 28,603 units in the U.S. by April 1999.
+Interplay's Alan Pavlish attributed the failure to the game's control scheme and "a dark period when it slipped nine months, so it lost momentum."

-Next Generation reviewed the PC version of the game, rating it five stars out of five, and stated that "DBTS humorous slant on the all-too-serious fantasy genre is a welcome relief.
-In most respects, it is everything that games like Deathtrap Dungeon aspire to be.
-Tantrum has innovated in both story and gameplay at a time when most game companies are churning out derivative sequels and clones."
+Die by the Sword was named as a finalist for "PC Action Game of the Year" during the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards; the award ultimately went to Quake II.